-Simply put, counting calories is a reductive concept that completely ignores the complexities about how our bodies work.
+Simply put, counting calories is a reductive concept that completely ignores the complexities of how our bodies work.
 As humans, we are these biological marvels capable of growing, learning, and changing in incredible ways.
 From the outside, our bodies look so simple.
 But on the inside, we discover a symphony of coordinated, co-dependent, interactive systems that work to keep us moving, breathing, thinking, eating, digesting, exploring, experiencing, and interpreting the world.

 Do you really think that our bodies function on a system that is as simple as fuel-in-fuel-out?
 Of course not!
-But really, for as long as we have studied health and nutrition, we have simplified things down to basic formula.
+But really, for as long as we have studied health and nutrition, we have simplified things down to a basic formula.
 And what have the results been?

-Setpoint Weight & Obesity?
+Setpoint weight & obesity?

 According to current estimates by The World Cancer Research Fund, about 20% of all cancers diagnosed in the US are related to body fatness, physical inactivity, excess alcohol consumption, and poor nutrition.